Asynchronous Reconfiguration with Byzantine Failures: Introduction

-Instead of trying to build a complex graph of configurations ``on the fly'' while transferring the state between those configurations, we start by simply assuming that we are already given a \emph{linear history} (i.e., a sequence of configurations).
+Instead of trying to build a complex graph of configurations ``on the fly'' while simultaneously transferring the state between these configurations, we start by simply assuming that we are already given a \emph{linear history} (i.e., a sequence of configurations).
 We introduce the notion of a \emph{{\dynamic} object} -- an object that can transfer its own state between the configurations of a given finite linear history and serve meaningful user requests.
-We then provide {\dynamic} implementations of several important object types such as {\LatticeAgreement} and {\MaxRegister} and expect that other asynchronous static algorithms can be translated to the {\dynamic} model using a similar set of techniques.
+We then provide {\dynamic} implementations of several important object types, such as {\LatticeAgreement} and {\MaxRegister}.
+We expect that other asynchronous static algorithms can be translated to the {\dynamic} model using similar techniques.

 Finally, we present a \emph{general transformation} that allows us to combine \emph{any} {\dynamic} object with two \emph{\DynamicByzantineLatticeAgreement} objects in such a way that together they constitute a single \emph{\reconfigurable} object, which exports a general-purpose reconfiguration interface and supports all the operations of the original {\dynamic} object.